|

 original design art work for a brooch or clip.
 Could this be for the

 clip at the left?
+It is similar but not exactly the same.

-style flower brooch with translucent green, rose and orange enamel over
+DEROSA style flower brooch with translucent green, rose and orange enamel over

 gold tone and accented with clear rhinestones and artificial pearls, 3-5/8".